SalahO/java-exercises/README.md

   - The parking must be able to give the amount of slots that are available/occupied per floor, per aisle and in the whole parking.
   - The constructor of Parking must be private.
   - The constructor of the vehicles can be public anymore.
+Car, Truck and Motorcycle do not require a Builder.
-But Vehicle must stay abstract.
+  - Vehicle must stay abstract.

    Hint : take a look at the Optional class in Java.
 You will also need to be
     familiar with the notion of generic classes.